Are you ready to start a WordPress blog?

 BJ Lazy Load

-When we add a lot of images into a blog post, probably it will load slowly to the website visitors.
-The reason is, serving all images in a single page load will take a lot of time.
-The plugin BJ Lazy Load will automatically replace all your available images.
-So it will be served only when a visitor comes nearly it.
+When we add a lot of images into a blog post, it will probably load slowly to the website visitors.
+The reason is, serving all photos in a single page load will take a lot of time.
+The plugin BJ Lazy Load will automatically replace all your available photos.
+So it will be served only when a visitor comes to nearly it.

 Most caching plugins and performance plugins like perfmatters are already offering this feature by default.
 WP Rocket also got this feature.
 If you have enabled the lazy loading there, you don’t need this BJ Lazy Load plugin.

-We were using this plugin on our all websites because, in a single click of a mouse, we can create a complete website backup or just the database backup.
-BackupBuddy is used by more than a million WordPress blogs.
+We were using this plugin on all our websites because, in a single click of a mouse, we can create a complete website backup or just the database backup.
+More than a million WordPress blogs use BackupBuddy.

-When we run a content-based website (like our’s), you might want to upload a lot of images.
-However, uploading non-compressed images will indeed slow down the websites.
+When we run a content-based website (like ours), you might want to upload a lot of images.
+However, uploading non-compressed images will indeed slow down the sites.
 Plus, it will take more storage space in your web server and eat all your bandwidth.
 Well, we do have a solution for you.

-Here is ShortPixel, a freemium WordPress plugin which will make the image optimization like a breeze.
+Here is ShortPixel, a freemium WordPress plugin that will make the image optimization like a breeze.
 We are using it.
-Once you have got uploaded the images to your WordPress site, the plugin will automatically compress them.
-No need to do anything manually.
-Plus, you can delete the original images from server, keep the optimized one.
+Once you have got uploaded the images to your WordPress site, the plugin will automatically compress them—no need to do anything manually.
+Plus, you can delete the original photos from the server, keep the optimized one.